Have you ever represented a client you truly disliked? We’re looking for your best tips & techniques for dealing with difficult clients.

 So – how do you stay calm, cool, and collected when an angry client is blaming you for something beyond your control?

-What if it escalates to the point where an extremely high-net-worth client – one who represents considerable revenue to your firm – loses control and is yelling insults, racial/religious/sexist slurs, or threats at you?
+What if it escalates to the point where an extremely high-net-worth client – one who represents considerable revenue to your firm – loses control and is yelling insults or threats at you?

 Is it possible to avoid taking on difficult clients in the first place – without sacrificing a big chunk of your firm’s revenues?